 \end{itemize}

-Looking forward, future works on either this source and, more broadly, on galaxy populations at Cosmic Noon might benefit from: \begin{itemize} \item Expanding the sample of galaxies with deep, medium-high resolution JWST/NIRspec spectroscopy, to search for signatures of massive stars, perform more robust (direct) Fe abundance measurements, and establish whether the enhanced (Fe/O)$_{\text{gas}}$ observed in \sourceshort is a common property of WR hosts at high redshift. \item High-resolution, deep rest-UV spectroscopy, which can provide additional constraints on the nature of the massive stellar populations (WR vs.\ VMS) and on localized chemical enrichment as probed by ionic species of different ionization. \item Probing multi-phase outflow and dust properties from ALMA observations, to provide a full census of the interplay between metal enrichment, dust, and feedback. \item Spatially resolved observations, providing a more robust physical connection between abundance patterns, dust properties, O\,{\sc i} emission, and the spatial regions associated with massive stars (or, possibly, with intermediate mass-black holes, see Appendix~\ref{sec:appendix_D}). \end{itemize}
+Looking forward, future works on either this source and, more broadly, on galaxy populations at Cosmic Noon might benefit from the following.

+\begin{itemize} \item Expanding the sample of galaxies with deep, medium-high resolution JWST/NIRspec spectroscopy, to search for signatures of massive stars, perform more robust (direct) Fe abundance measurements, and establish whether the enhanced (Fe/O)$_{\text{gas}}$ observed in \sourceshort is a common property of WR hosts at high redshift. \item High-resolution, deep rest-UV spectroscopy, which can provide additional constraints on the nature of the massive stellar populations (WR vs.\ VMS) and on localized chemical enrichment as probed by ionic species of different ionization. \item Probing multi-phase outflow and dust properties from ALMA observations, to provide a full census of the interplay between metal enrichment, dust, and feedback. \item Spatially resolved observations, providing a more robust physical connection between abundance patterns, dust properties, O\,{\sc i} emission, and the spatial regions associated with massive stars (or, possibly, with intermediate mass-black holes, see Appendix~\ref{sec:appendix_D}). \end{itemize}

-Taken together, \sourceshort highlights the unique capability of deep JWST/NIRSpec spectroscopy in unveiling the impact of massive stellar populations on the ISM of galaxies at Cosmic Noon.
-The possibility to measure Te-based abundances of multiple elements, constrain the dust properties, and detect signatures of massive stars in `normal' star-forming galaxies provide a strong benchmark for testing stellar population models, chemical enrichment pathways, and feedback mechanisms in young, actively star-forming systems, shedding unprecedented light onto the life-cycle of dust and metals during the epoch of the peak of the cosmic star-formation activity.
+Taken together, \sourceshort highlights the unique capability of deep JWST/NIRSpec spectroscopy in unveiling the interplay between star formation and ISM properties in galaxies at Cosmic Noon.
+The opportunity to measure Te-based abundances of multiple elements, constrain the dust properties, and detect signatures of massive stars in "normal" star-forming galaxies provides a strong benchmark for testing stellar population models, chemical enrichment pathways, and feedback mechanisms in young, actively star-forming systems, shedding unprecedented light onto the life cycle of dust and metals during the epoch of peak cosmic star-formation activity.

 \begin{appendix}